 Soapberry: It helps in keeping the hair lustrous and reducing dandruff.

 Shikakai: A mix of hibiscus, tamarind, green gram, tulsi leaf, fenugreek, and curry leaf, every ingredient of Shikakai helps in maintaining hair growth with no side effects.

 Cleansing hair with this vintage natural shampoo with all the natural ingredients was a regular ritual in ancient India.
 Britishers started using this shampoo after coming to know about it.
 The secret concept of shampooing and the recipe of the vintage Indian shampoo got spread all over the world with trade.

 Story of the shampoo surgeon:

-A young Indian barber named Sake Dean Mahomed from Patna introduced the indian origin Shampoo to the western world.
-Mahomed was born in 1759, and was from a family of barbers.
+A young Indian barber named Sake Dean Mahomed from Patna introduced the Indian-origin Shampoo to the western world.
+Mahomed was born in 1759 and was from a family of barbers.
 At a very young age, he learned the art of ‘champi’ which is sort of a head massage along with the techniques of making soaps and shampoos using natural ingredients.

-Sake moved to england and started living with his wife and children.
+Sake moved to England and started living with his wife and children.
 He started working at a spa owned by a rich Scottish gentleman, Basil Cochrane.
-Cochrane had already an idea of starting a vapour bath service, Sake Dean helped him in setting the spa well equipped.
+Cochrane had already an idea of starting a vapor bath service, Sake Dean helped him in setting the spa well equipped.
 Soon Sake introduced the concept of shampooing which became wildly popular in England.
 Dean Mahomed became so popular that he was made the private shampoo surgeon of King George IV and King William IV.
 Even hospitals started referring patients to him making him the moniker Dr. Brighton or most popularly the shampoo surgeon.